Vekkesind · Astrology

 6. The Outer Planets

 Jupiter, Saturn, Uranus, Neptune, and Pluto move slowly enough that entire age groups share the same outer planet placements.
 Jupiter and Saturn are the social planets, connecting individual experience to broader cultural patterns.
 Uranus, Neptune, and Pluto are the generational planets, shaping the collective themes that define an era.
+Pluto in particular gets applied to questions like whether astrology can predict death, since it governs transformation, endings, and irreversible change.

 When an outer planet makes a close aspect to a personal planet or luminary in your chart, the generational energy becomes personal.
 The collective theme intersects with your individual life in a way that feels particularly charged or significant.